Automating Wall and Door Detection in CAD

 return MultiLineString()

-# Merge collinear segments and remove duplicates
+# Merge collinear runs and dissolve duplicate drafting artifacts.

 merged = linemerge(unary_union(geometries))